Writing Plan Phases

 A substantive thesis goes beyond established facts or findings and delves into exploring new perspectives, challenging existing theories, or investigating gaps in the current knowledge.

-It is essential for students to go beyond providing simple summaries or conclusions that are readily confirmed by existing research literature.
+Students to go beyond providing simple summaries or conclusions that are readily confirmed by existing research literature.
 Instead, they should strive to develop more complex and narrow research questions that lead to more engaging and thought-provoking discussions.

 4.2 Substantiates claims and/or conclusions with adequate evidence.Assess the extent to which students support their claims and conclusions with relevant and sufficient evidence.